msmoiz/lingo/spec.md

 code.
 It may include a `message` field that contains a human-readable error message or other structured data.
 The request should contain a content type header set to `application/json`.

+### Status code

+The request should return an HTTP OK status code so long as there is no issue in sending the request or in receiving the response.
+This is the case even if the operation result is an error.
+Any other status code indicates an error at the transport layer.